Tuolumne County Court Records

 Certified copies of marriage certificates are available from the Tuolumne County Recorder's Office for $19.00 per copy.
 Orders may be placed in person, by mail, or through the Recorder's online ordering system.
 The Recorder's walk-in hours are Monday through Friday, 8:00 a.m. to 3:30 p.m.
 Birth certificates cost $31.00 per copy and death certificates cost $26.00 per copy from the same office.

-Family law court records are among those categories that California courts may restrict from remote electronic access under Rule 2.503 of the California Rules of Court.
+Family law court records are among the categories that California courts may restrict from remote electronic access under Rule 2.503 of the California Rules of Court.
 Physical inspection at the courthouse remains the primary means of accessing these files.

 Tuolumne County Probate Court Records